Edward Gibbon

-Edward Gibbon FRS (/ˈgɪbən/; 8 May 1737 – 16 January 1794) was an English historian, writer, and member of parliament.
-His most important work, The History of the Decline and Fall of the Roman Empire, published in six volumes between 1776 and 1788, is known for the quality and irony of its prose, its use of primary sources, and its polemical criticism of organised religion.
+Edward Gibbon FRS (/ˈgɪbən/; 8 May 1737 – 16 January 1794) was a British essayist, historian and politician.
+His most important work, The History of the Decline and Fall of the Roman Empire, published in six volumes between 1776 and 1789, is known for the quality and irony of its prose, its use of primary sources, and its polemical criticism of organized religion.

 Early life: 1737–1752

-Edward Gibbon was born in 1737, the son of Edward and Judith Gibbon at Lime Grove, in the town of Putney, Surrey.
-He had six siblings, five brothers and one sister, all of whom died in infancy.
+Edward Gibbon was born in 1737, the son of Edward and Judith Gibbon, at Lime Grove in the town of Putney, Surrey.
+He had five brothers and one sister, all of whom died in infancy.
 His grandfather, also named Edward, had lost his assets as a result of the South Sea bubble stock-market collapse in 1720 but eventually regained much of his wealth.
-Gibbon's father was thus able to inherit a substantial estate.
+Gibbon's father thus inherited a substantial estate.
 His paternal grandmother, Catherine Acton, was granddaughter of Sir Walter Acton, 2nd Baronet.

-As a youth, Gibbon's health was under constant threat.
-He described himself as "a puny child, neglected by my Mother, starved by my nurse".
+Gibbon described himself as "a puny child, neglected by my Mother, starved by my nurse."
 At age nine, he was sent to Dr. Woddeson's school at Kingston upon Thames (now Kingston Grammar School), shortly after which his mother died.
 He then took up residence in the Westminster School boarding house, owned by his adored "Aunt Kitty", Catherine Porten.
 Soon after she died in 1786, he remembered her as rescuing him from his mother's disdain, and imparting "the first rudiments of knowledge, the first exercise of reason, and a taste for books which is still the pleasure and glory of my life".
 From 1747 Gibbon spent time at the family home in Buriton.
-By 1751, Gibbon's reading was already extensive and certainly pointed toward his future pursuits: Laurence Echard's Roman History (1713), William Howel(l)'s An Institution of General History (1680–85), and several of the 65 volumes of the acclaimed Universal History from the Earliest Account of Time (1747–1768).
+By 1751, Gibbon's reading was already extensive and pointed toward his future pursuits: Laurence Echard's Roman History (1713), William Howel(l)'s An Institution of General History (1680–85), and several of the 65 volumes of the acclaimed Universal History from the Earliest Account of Time (1747–1768).